-The College is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
+Furthermore the College is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
 Accordingly the program equivalency provision would be removed and as a result of changes to the PLA process, the PLA provisions would be removed.
 In their place a mechanism is proposed that will permit the CRTO to register individuals who:

-- have completed a program outside Canada in respiratory therapy or a closely related field (acceptable programs will be determined by the Registration Committee and laid out in policy, for example, anaesthesia), - along with additional education (for example, a bridging program); and - demonstrate through an assessment process accepted by the by the Registration Committee, that they have the knowledge, skills and judgment equivalent to those of a person who has successfully completed an approved Canadian program.
+- have completed a program outside of Canada either in respiratory therapy or a closely related field (acceptable programs will be determined by the Registration Committee and laid out in policy, for example, anaesthesia), - along with any additional education (for example, a bridging program); as required by the Registration Committee and - demonstrate through an assessment process acceptable to the Registration Committee, that they have the knowledge, skills and judgment equivalent to those of a person who has successfully completed an approved Canadian program.